overture-stack/website/markdown/documentation/guides/administration/modelling.md

 },
 ```

-- `"minimum": 0` ensures that `treatmentDuration` can only accept non-negative integer values
+Here, `"minimum": 0` ensures that `treatmentDuration` can only accept non-negative integer values

 <Note title="Want to learn more?">If you want to learn more about JSON schema take a look at the following [JSON Schema guide](https://json-schema.org/understanding-json-schema).
 </Note>